+- Words of praise and encouragement

+- Awarding House Points consistently throughout the school.

-- Individual reward 'Star of the Week' certificate given out in class.
+- Individual reward 'Shining Brightly' certificate given out in class or assembly

 - Special jobs or privilege

 - Sent to another teacher for praise

 - Sent to Headteacher to be congratulated on good choices

 - Special mention to parents postcard home

 - Headteacher awards handed out in assembly.

-- Class of the month award linked to Dojo points.